American Heart Association Executive Assistant in Houston, Texas

 This is satisfying work that makes a real difference in people's lives.
 You can achieve professional growth with personal fulfillment.
 You will connect with people and make a lifesaving impact.
 You will partner with individuals, schools, lawmakers, healthcare providers and others to ensure everyone has access to healthier lifestyle choices and proper healthcare.

-The American Heart Association (AHA) has an excellent opportunity for an Executive Assistant in our SouthWest region supporting our Associate Executive Vice President (AEVP) in Houston, TX.
-The primary responsibilities of this role includes providing senior level support to the AEVP, executing complex administrative support and technical program assistance work.
+The American Heart Association (AHA) has an excellent opportunity for an Executive Assistant in our SouthWest office in Houston, TX.
+The primary responsibilities of this role include providing senior level support to the SVP, Greater Houston, managing administrative staff members and executing complex administrative support/technical program assistance work.
 You will have a high level of analytical ability, multi-tasked manner of thinking, self-motivated and directed, and possess excellent administrative skills.
 He or she will have integrity, high motivation, shown ability to produce results in a highly deadline-oriented environment and creativity that will invigorate the AHA’s annual business plan.
-The Executive Assistant works under minimal supervision with considerable latitude for the use of initiative and independent judgment.
+The Executive Assistant works under minimal supervision with considerable latitude for the use of initiative and independent judgement.

 Essential Job Duties: